kristinemlarson/gnssrefl/tests/pmtl_use.md

 making final decisions.

 There is a tide gauge near this site.
 Please see NRCAN for more information.
 I downloaded this plot.
-You can see the expected signal for November 25, 2020, the day i used as an example.
+You can see the expected height of the river on November 25, 2020, the day I used as an example.
 The St Lawrence River height is just where you would expect, given the difference between the RH analysis and the orthometric height of the GNSS antenna.

 <img src="montreal.png" width="500">